-Welcome to Rohan Inverness from Manager Iain, Deputy Jason, Jamie, Jasmine, Mel v2.0 and Marina.
+Welcome to Rohan Inverness from Manager Iain, Deputy Jason, Jasmine, Marina, Liz and Melissa.

 Shop Address: 30-32 Academy Street, Inverness IV1 1JT

 Directions to our shop - Rohan Inverness is on Academy Street which is situated in the centre of what was the the traditional city centre.
 This was a triangle, bounded by High Street, Church Street and Academy Street.
 The city has a small compact centre that’s easy to walk around which makes shopping and exploring a dream.
 Large enough to have everything you need, small enough to be friendly and safe, historic enough to be beautiful.

 The Old Town Rose Street Car Park is situated in the centre of Inverness within walking distance of the Inverness Bus Station, Railway Station, city centre and the shopping malls.
 The main Inverness railway station is almost directly opposite the Academy Street entrance to the the Victorian Market, home to a large number of small shops.
 Three trunk roads (the A9, A82 and A96) provide access to Aberdeen, Perth, Elgin, Wick, Thurso, Edinburgh and Glasgow.